LeeWhite187/OGA.SharedKernel/README.md

 If someone needs others (older or newer), let me know, and I'll add them to the build script.

 ## Visual Studio
-It is currently built using Visual Studio 2019 17.1.
+This library is currently built using Visual Studio 2019 17.1.

 ## License
 Please see the [License](LICENSE).